 The fairways and rough are bermuda grass for all Pinehurst courses.
 The greens on No. 7 are Penn G-2.
-N0.
-7’s greens had been recently aerated and were still a little bumpy.
+No. 7’s greens had been recently aerated and were still a little bumpy.

 View from No. 7 clubhouse, 18th Green on left

 The day we played No. 7 was the hottest day of the year.
 The temperature was around 99 degrees when we teed off.
-Amazingly the heat never got to me.
+Amazingly, the heat never got to me.
 Maybe it was the excitement of being at Pinehurst.
 No. 7 has many elevated greens.
-Approach shots often play two and sometimes three clubs longer.
+Approach shots often played two and sometimes three clubs longer.
 Tiger Woods’ only Pinehurst tournament win, the 1991 Big I Junior Classic, was on No. 7.